johnalvero/ADConnector-MFA/puppet/README.md

 ```
 4. Open the file init.pp and setup the configurable parameters
 5. Apply the puppet script
+6. Make sure that the instance has a role or credentials to pull the encKey from the bucket
 ```
 puppet apply init.pp --parser future
 ```